xpri/xpri/README.md

 </h1>

 # 💫 About Me:
 Hello!
 I am James, a hands-on builder who loves combining mechanical design, electronics, and code to bring ideas to life.
-I’m currently studying mechanical engineering and spend most of my free time tinkering with Arudino, scopes, and robotics projects.
+I’m currently studying mechanical engineering and spend most of my free time tinkering with Arudino, Linux, and robotics projects.

 ## 🌐 Socials: